aimcdonnell/gradebook_project/README.md

 # Codecademy Python 3 Project: Gradebook

 ## Description
-Python 3 Codecademy assignment entailing the creation of 2D lists and .append() .remove() method practice
+Python 3 Codecademy assignment entailing the creation of 2D lists, as well as .append() and .remove() method practice

 ## Software and languages used
 - Visual Studio Code